Primica/Graphqlite/README.md

     and industry tech
     and size small;

-// Relations professionnelles
-connect Alice to TechCorp with relationship works_at;
-connect Bob to TechCorp with relationship manages;
-connect Charlie to StartupInc with relationship works_at;
+// Relations professionnelles avec propriétés create edge from person "Alice" to company "TechCorp" with type works_for salary 75000 duration 24 months;
+create edge from person "Bob" to company "TechCorp" with type works_for salary 85000 duration 36 months;

 // Relations personnelles
-connect Alice to Bob with relationship knows;
-connect Bob to Charlie with relationship mentors;
+create edge from person "Alice" to person "Bob" with type knows since 2020;
+create edge from person "Bob" to person "Charlie" with type mentors since 2021;

 // Requêtes d'analyse
 find all persons where age > 25 and role = developer;